In This Article

 Do You Need A Lawyer To Petition For An Expungement Or A 1203.4 Dismissal?

-Petitions and hearings for 1203.4 dismissals can be complicated and time consuming.
-You must submit the proper paperwork to the appropriate parties, the judge could ask the district attorney and the probation department to respond with their own written motions, and the judge may want to hear oral arguments.
-Don’t take a chance on filing the wrong paperwork in the wrong place or being forced to debate a skilled prosecutor in court.
-Hire an experienced criminal defense attorney to do this work for you.
+Petitions and court hearings for 1203.4 dismissals can be complicated and time-consuming.
+You must submit the proper paperwork to the appropriate parties.
+The judge could ask the district attorney and the probation department to respond with their own written motions, and the judge may want to hear oral arguments.
+Don’t take a chance on filing the wrong paperwork in the wrong place or being forced to debate against a skilled prosecutor in court.
+It is most certainly in your best interest to hire an experienced criminal defense attorney to do this work for you.
 The Law Office of Amy Chapman can prepare and file all of the necessary paperwork and appear on your behalf so that your life is not interrupted any further.

-You are eligible for a 1203.4 dismissal if you are not serving a sentence for any other offense and are not on probation or charged with any other criminal offense.
-Be sure that you have paid off all of your fines, fees, and restitution before you ask for an expungement.
-Certain serious sex offense convictions are not eligible for dismissal under this law.
+You are eligible for a 1203.4 dismissal if you are not serving a sentence for any other offense and are not on probation or currently being charged with any other criminal offenses or infractions.
+You must also be sure that you have paid off all of the fines, fees, and restitution that are involved with your case before you ask for an expungement.
+Many felony and misdemeanor offenses are eligible, but certain serious sex offense convictions are not eligible for dismissal under this law.
 If you are granted a 1203.4 dismissal, the case can still be used against you in future criminal proceedings.

 Sealing of Juvenile Records

 If you were arrested or cited as a minor, you can get those records sealed if juvenile court proceedings were dismissed or never filed.
 After you turn 18, or if five years have passed since your last arrest or discharge from probation, you can petition to seal juvenile court records.
 Your records will NOT be automatically sealed after you turn 18.
 You must file a petition with the court in order to seal your juvenile record.